ridax67/nordpool-growatt/README.md

 km lengths of code that eventually maybe could have worked.

-To install it you need to include or copy a file into your configuration.yaml file and create a manual
+To install it you need to include or copy a file into your configuration.yaml file and create a manual card in ha and paste the yaml code into it.

 Mikael Wahlgren